angeliflavio/MarketMonitor/README.md

 ### Data

-For the **S&P 500**, the US index representing top 500 companies for market capitalization, the indicators include
+For the **S&P 500**, the US index representing the top 500 companies for market capitalization, the indicators include

 * the **Volatility Index** (short and medium term)
 * the **Price Earnings Ratio** calculated using the CAPE method by Robert Shiller